Off-roading: Dune bashing

+Dune Buggies, Sport-utility vehicles, and ATVs are often used.
+Vehicles driven on sand dunes are often equipped with a roll cage for safety in the case of an overturn.
+The tire pressure is often reduced to gain more traction by increasing the footprint of the tire and lowering the ground pressure of the vehicle on the sand, comparable to a person wearing snowshoes to walk on snow without sinking.
+Some cars are equipped with beadlock wheels, which allow tire pressure to be lowered even further without risking separation of the tire and rim.

-A common modification is to fit bead lock rims, which allow tire pressure to be lowered even further, without risking tire and rim separation.
-Upon entering the desert, it is common to meet with a pack of vehicles and a group leader before proceeding.
-The group leader then leads the pack through the stunts in single file.
-The main reason for this technique is to prevent vehicles from losing track of direction and getting lost.
+Upon entering the desert, it is customary for drivers to meet with a pack of other vehicles and a group leader before proceeding.
+The group leader then leads the pack through the stunts in a single file line.
+The rationale for this technique is to prevent drivers from becoming disoriented and getting lost.

 Off-road racing

 Desert racing

-High-speed racing in the open desert includes chases and racing on a rough desert terrain with numerous pots and bumps at the maximum speed.
-Drivers mostly use Rear Wheel Drive and 4 Wheel Drive trucks with long-travel suspension, wide stance on the front and large tires which allows maintaining optimal stability at the high speed.
-This type of trucks are often called Prerunner.
-These events, depending on the specific event, can last days, even possibly spanning across hundreds of miles.
+High-speed racing in the desert includes chases and racing at maximum speed through rough desert terrain with numerous pots and bumps.
+Drivers often use rear-wheel drive and 4-wheel drive trucks with long-travel suspension and wide stance between the front enlarged tires, which maintains optimal stability at high speed.
+These types of trucks are often called Trophy trucks or PreRunners.

 Rock racing

-Rock Racing is very similar to rock crawling in the fact that the vehicles are driven over rocks, the difference is that there are no penalties for hitting cones, backing up or winching as is done in rock crawling.
-Rock racing also involves a degree of high-speed racing not seen in typical rock crawling.